opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 * How an existing algorithm can be transformed into a G-API computation (graph);
 * How to inspect and profile G-API graphs;
-* How to extend G-API with new functions and customize graph implementation without changing its code.
+* How to customize graph execution without changing its code.

 This tutorial is based on @ref tutorial_anisotropic_image_segmentation_by_a_gst.